 Emphasizes the MS Operating Systems, the most common in the workplace.
 Covers boot partitions, hardware requirements, software installation, terminology, skills necessary for desktop support, user accounts and privileges, driver signing, the Device Manager, file encryption and recovery, file and folder types, extensions and attributes, configuring addresses, installation of network printers.
 Computer Science majors cannot take CIS109M for credit.
-Prerequisite: CIS097M or passing of in-class evaluation test or permission of the instructor
+Prerequisite: CIS097M or passing of in-class evaluation test or permission of the instructor.

-CIS110M: Microsoft® Computer Applications I
+CISTOM: Microsoft® Computer Applications I

 This is a one semester course that introduces the student to the world of MS Applications Office Suite.
-Topics will include the use of Microsoft Internet Explorer as a research tool and MS Applications Office Suite (the most current version the college is licensed for).
-This grouping of programs includes MS Word, MS Excel and MS Power Point.
-This is not a course for a student with no computer skills and should not be considered as such; it is an intense and rapid instruction in the use of the most common MS Applications programs.
-Students will be issued a computer competency examination on the first day of class.
-Students who do not successfully complete the in-class competency examination will not be allowed to remain in CIS110M, rather, they must register for CIS097M - Computer Fundamentals.
-(This course cannot be used toward graduation requirements for Computer Science majors)
+Topics will include the use of major applications in the Office Suite utilizing the most current version licensed by the College.
+This grouping of programs includes MS Word, MS Excel, and MS Power Point.
+This is not a course for a student with no computer; it is an intense and rapid instruction in the use of the most common MS Applications programs.
+(This course cannot be used as a CIS elective for Computer Science majors.)